 And finally, when my Mom died in 2000, I grabbed a couple of her old aprons, her banged up old measuring cups and some of her other cooking utensils, and put together a shadow box for all my siblings.
 I cut pieces of her apron and put it over a batting for the background, then placed a hand-written recipe card, a picture of Mom sitting in the kitchen, and some of the above pieces on the apron.
 Even though I am NOT a crafty person, I was happy with the way it turned out.
 My sister took this picture for me of her shadow box - mine is packed away.
 If you look closely, you can see that on the recipe card, my Dad added his two cents!
 It says, "Try 6 first".

-You have read this article Apron Chronicles with the title Apron Chronicles.
-You can bookmark this page URL http://callusmesdemoiselles.blogspot.com/2010/08/apron-chronicles.html.
+with the title Apron Chronicles.
+You can bookmark this page URL https://callusmesdemoiselles.blogspot.com/2010/08/apron-chronicles.html.
 Thanks!

 No comment for "Apron Chronicles"